arjunj132/oxygen/README.md

 cd oxygen
 ```

-Note for faster version, use minified (reccomended):
+Note for faster version, use minified - no packages:

 ```bash
 cd min